-- It was recognized that there should be consideration of prohibiting the deployment of FADs 1 to 2 months prior FAD closure period to potentially reduce the number of FADs that could be "soaking" during the closure period. - o It was noted that the monitoring FAD deployments is challenging, especially when the non-purse seine support vessels are deploying the FADs.
-These vessels typically do not carry observers and it is impossible to tell from VMS if a FAD was deployed. - It was identified that a FAD registration and tracking program would help address this situation, but such a system would have to be large to accommodate the high number of FADs. - o It was acknowledged that it typically takes 30-40 days for tuna to aggregate to a drifting FAD. - It was identified that one potential option to address the issue would be the combination of a seasonal FAD closure and a total closure. - A view was expressed that limiting FAD set limits is preferred rather than limiting the number of deployed FADs, because FADs are only harmful to bigeye tuna when they are set upon, not when they are drifting. - A countering view was provided that limiting the number of FADs deployed is important because high FAD density improves a vessel's decision making on where to fish, which could result in higher levels of bigeye tuna mortality.
-KS Lee commented that no measure is going to effective unless there is an immediate freeze on fishing vessel capacity.
-Martini agreed that the issue of capacity is important and relevant to potential effectiveness of any measure. - Regarding anchored FADs, it was noted that the anchored FADs in archipelagic waters of the Solomon Islands have been demonstrated to have lower bigeye tuna catch rates compared to other areas in the region. - o It was noted that the same conclusions cannot be drawn for the anchored FADs used by Philippine vessels, where there it is believed that these vessels are catching bigeye tuna fishing on anchored FADs in one of the western High Seas Pockets, but that there is little information provided to the Commission from these vessels.
+- It was recognized that there should be consideration of prohibiting the deployment of FADs 1 to 2 months prior FAD closure period to potentially reduce the number of FADs that could be "soaking" during the closure period. - It was noted that the monitoring FAD deployments is challenging, especially when the non-purse seine support vessels are deploying the FADs.
+These vessels typically do not carry observers and it is impossible to tell from VMS if a FAD was deployed. - It was identified that a FAD registration and tracking program would help address this situation, but such a system would have to be large to accommodate the high number of FADs. - It was acknowledged that it typically takes 30-40 days for tuna to aggregate to a drifting FAD. - It was identified that one potential option to address the issue would be the combination of a seasonal FAD closure and a total closure. - A view was expressed that limiting FAD set limits is preferred rather than limiting the number of deployed FADs, because FADs are only harmful to bigeye tuna when they are set upon, not when they are drifting. - A countering view was provided that limiting the number of FADs deployed is important because high FAD density improves a vessel's decision making on where to fish, which could result in higher levels of bigeye tuna mortality. - Views were expressed that issue of capacity is important and relevant to potential effectiveness of any measure. - Regarding anchored FADs, it was noted that the anchored FADs in archipelagic waters of the Solomon Islands have been demonstrated to have lower bigeye tuna catch rates compared to other areas in the region. - It was noted that the same conclusions cannot be drawn for the anchored FADs used by Philippine vessels, where there it is believed that these vessels are catching bigeye tuna fishing on anchored FADs in one of the western High Seas Pockets, but that there is little information provided to the Commission from these vessels.